EDITOR NOTE: AllSportsTucson.com’s Andy Morales and Anthony Gimino contributed to this report.

-Another former Arizona softball hall of famer, Alison Johnsen, married a Wildcat football player (offensive tackle Ian McCutcheon) in 1997.
+Another Arizona softball hall of famer, Alison Johnsen, married a Wildcat football player (offensive tackle Ian McCutcheon) in 1997.
 At the time of her induction into the Arizona Sports Hall of Fame last year, Johnsen-McCutcheon held the Wildcats’ records for season batting average (.534), career batting average (.466), hits in a season (132), career hits (405), career triples (22), stolen bases in a season (67 in 70 attempts) and career stolen bases (95 in 98 attempts).
 Alison’s career total of 405 hits makes her the only Arizona softball player in the program’s history to eclipse the 400 mark.
 Ian was a valuable offensive tackle during the mid-1990’s helping to protect quarterback Dan White.
 (McCutcheon photo)

 CHARLIE DICKEY & LISA BRADSHAW

 Charlie Dickey met former Arizona women’s hoops player Lisa Bradshaw when he was a starting offensive guard with the Wildcats football team in the early 1980’s.
 Bradshaw played for the Wildcats from 1983-85.
 The couple has five children, including daughter Tasha, who played her first three years at Arizona before transferring to Kansas State, where Charlie is the offensive line coach under Bill Snyder.

 DON PRUITT & JODY MILLER